Protecting legs from strimmers

 Using high power strimmers is potentially hazardous.
 The machines themselves can be dangerous if the rotating or cutting parts come into contact with the human body, even though they should be designed in a way that minimises the potential for accidental contact.
 These machines are also capable of picking up small stones and other debris and projecting them at high speed.
 These high-speed missiles can impact on bystanders but the most likely victim is the machine operator.
 Potential injuries include bruising, abrasion and laceration.

 The feet and lower leg area of the operator are considered to be at most risk of being hit by flying debris.
 Although wearing safety footwear that complies with EN 20345 should provide adequate protection against most impacts to the feet, the lower leg remains vulnerable, so some form of leg protector is advised.

 Leg guards that protect against the hazards associated with strimming are usually regarded as intermediate or category II PPE, although they are sometimes sold as simple PPE.
-Where supplied as category II PPE, they will need to be type examined according to Article 10 of EU Directive 89/686 before being placed on the market in the EU.
+Where supplied as category II PPE, they will need to be type examined according to Module B of Resolution (EU) 2016/425 before being placed on the market in the EU.
 SATRA also recommends that all users of strimmers wear protective goggles or a helmet fitted with a suitable face mask.

 - impacts from sharp-edged or pointed objects